New Home Checklist: 7 Essential First Week Tasks

 All the institutions that didn’t need updated service addresses in step one will still need to be contacted.
 Though mail forwarding will help mitigate problems with this, it won’t last forever.
 Changing addresses on all financial institutions and subscription services will be necessary.
 If you procrastinate these calls, then you may be left wondering who has your current address and who has the old address months down the line.

 Changing addresses with institutions such as banks and government offices will be necessary as well.
 The DMV and other government agencies often have strict rules about how soon you must notify them about a change of address, so it’s better to get these done immediately.
 Don’t get caught explaining to a police officer in a year why your driver’s license still has your old address on it.
-Take care of it this first week.Verify your mortgage eligibility (Jun 14th, 2021)
+Take care of it this first week.Verify my mortgage eligibility (May 20th, 2022)

 6. Set Aside Emergency Items